elnobun/rock-paper-scissors/README.md

   at the end.

 ### Algorithm
+- Create a global variable called `choice`.

 > Player Computer
 - Define function call `computerPlay()`
-- Create `variable` with the name`choice`.
+- Create `variable` with the name`randomChoice`.
-- The choice variable takes an `array` of rock, paper, scissors.
-- Store `random` choice in a new variable with the name *randomChoice*
+- Make a copy of the global variable with the function variable.
-- Return this choice with first letter capitalized.
+- Return `random` choice.

+> Rounds
+- Define function call `playRounds()`.
+- Function takes 2 argument: `playerSelection`, `computerSelection`
+- Player wins if selection is "rock" and computer selection is "scissors".
+- Player looses if selection is "scissors" and computer selection is "rock".
+- 3 & 4 is repeated until the rounds end.
+- Print message based on the outcome: Example
+  - "You Lose!
+Scissors beat Paper", etc...